bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

 therefore checks every at-or-below-watermark key against the applied
-VV: a fused instance folds never-applied events into the projection inline before truncating; an applier-backed instance holds them below the watermark for the applier's replay (every later truncation site is behind the async catch-up gate, which folds before truncating).
-The live single-event receive path (`append_remote/2` → `do_append_remote/2`) runs the same judgement — the **live-event watermark door** (`append_remote_below_watermark/3`): an
+VV: a fused instance folds never-applied events into the projection inline before truncating; an applier-backed instance holds them below the watermark for the applier's replay.
+The catalogue truncation site applies the same rule (`capped_truncation_point/2`): a compaction tick caps its truncation point strictly below the first never-applied key at or below the frontier, so a held event is never truncated un-folded; compaction folds nothing itself — the applier's replay, cast at delivery, is the only fold path for remote events, and the tick that finds one still un-applied simply holds until the next.
+(Events of a retired origin are exempt from the hold at both sites: the applier declines them by design, so nothing will ever fold them.)
+The
+live single-event receive path (`append_remote/2` →
+`do_append_remote/2`) runs the same judgement — the **live-event watermark door** (`append_remote_below_watermark/3`): an